So you are searching for the best poker training site…. and one that works fast. But there are a lot of options and you aren’t sure which to go with…

 However, the negative this content structure is the fact that it can be quite difficult to know “what you need to know” and therefore what content you should consume next.
 With over 1500 videos for the essentials package, you can easily get lost and not know where to start.

-In my opinion, course type formats are significantly easier to digest and follow, particularly as a beginner poker player and hence my rankings reflect that.
+In my opinion, course type formats are significantly easier to digest and follow, particularly as a beginner poker player.

-Overall, this is one of the best training sites (primarily for advanced players) out there and no doubt signing up will significantly improve your game if you already have good poker fundamentals.
+Overall, this is one of the best training sites for content out there and no doubt signing up will significantly improve your game if you already have good poker fundamentals.
+However, the lack of content structure and requirement for the student to “know what he needs to know” is where RIO falls down in my opinion.

 - Excellent content and instructors – they top the poker training field in this aspect.